KOOL13/aoi.js-Bot-Template/README.md

 ```
 module.exports = {
 	name: 'ping', //Name = command name
-	aliases: ['pong', 'botping'], // Aliases = Other names of the command
+	aliases: ['pong', 'botping'], // Other names of the command
 	code: `Pong! - $botPingms` //The actual code of the command
 }
 ```